What Is Spaghetti Architecture? Causes, Risks, and Best Practices to Avoid It?

 Customer Data

-Customers don’t care about how a business operates internally; their main concern is getting the right product or service that solves their problems.
+Customers don’t care about how a business operates internally; their primary concern is getting the right product or service that solves their problems.

-When a business struggles to match the right product at the right time to the right customer, they fail themselves and the customer.
+When a business struggles to match the right product with the right customer at the right time, it fails both itself and the customer.

 They will fail to understand their customers and therefore be at a disadvantage in their marketplace.